-The course, which is taught by Mrs Helen Kruuse, has been divided into specific topics which will be covered during the first semester in the form of Screencast-O-Matic lectures which will be posted on the course's RUConnected page.
+The course, which is taught by Mrs Helen Kruuse, has been divided into specific topics which will be covered during the first semester in the form of Screencast-o-Matic lectures which will be posted on the course's RUConnected page.
 These lectures will comprise of a discussion of the law as contained in textbooks, case law and legislation.
 Students are expected to read ahead of the next lecture so that they may participate in the lecture and solve legal problems either individually or in groups.
-Six tutorials are scheduled for Life Partnerships during the semester for revision, problem scenarios and preparation of exams and tests.
-While these are voluntary, they will assist you immensely in the practical application of the law.
+Students should watch out for information on problem-solving sessions in lecture venues from the third week of term.
+Prof Glover, as course coordinator will advise students of the structure and nature of these session asap.